-For 15 years, Georgetown University Library has provided access to a myriad of digital media equipment, software, hardware and expertise through the Gelardin New Media Center.
-Extending this space to include physical making is a natural evolution of the Library’s services to meet a real need in the campus community.
+For over 20 years the Georgetown University Library has provided access to a myriad of digital media equipment, software, hardware and expertise through the Gelardin New Media Center and the Picchi Multimedia Classroom.
+Extending these resources to include physical making is a natural evolution of the Library’s services to meet a real need in the campus community.

 Our vision is to provide a space connecting Georgetown researchers, makers and entrepreneurs from across campus with specialized equipment and a collaborative atmosphere to design, solve problems and innovate.
 This productive environment allows users to open up creatively, nurturing a whole new generation of inventors and entrepreneurs.

 Georgetown Maker Hub will connect students and researchers across campus to cultivate the education of the whole person, a cornerstone of Georgetown’s Jesuit tradition.
 The Maker Hub is symbolic of a new and exciting era of pedagogy where students are encouraged to not just consume information but create it.

 The Maker Hub is made up of two rooms.
 The Idea Labis designed to facilitate communication and ideation.
 It's equipped with whiteboard tables, Legos, papercrafting tools and other supplies to help groups come together to discuss problems and sketch potential solutions.
 The Maker Hub is equipped with advanced tools for fabrication and experimentation.
 Students are free to drop in during open hours to work on their own projects, meet casually with other makers, or participate in any of our workshops and events.